sour698/EmotionStack/README.md

-* Your game will be live at https://username.github.io/repo-name/.
+* The game will be live at https://emotionstack.netlify.app/